bigginlab/OxCompBio/tutorials/Homology-Modelling/README.md

 If you are doing the Oxford Computational Biochemistry course, please see the [setup instructions](setup.md).

-Otherwise, you might be interested in directly exploring the jupyternotebook.
+Otherwise, you might be interested in directly exploring the jupyter notebook.

-Note that you will need to have jupyter notebook already installed or be browsing the notebook using github to see the contents.
+Note that you will need to have jupyter notebook already installed or be browsing the notebook using github to see the contents when first doing the setup instructions.